Scan time: 2-3 minutes / Read time: 3-5 minutes

 📅 Step 3 — Stack the five issues across the week.

 Monday is the Teach issue.
-Tuesday is the Observe one.

 By Friday, readers have heard the same story from five sides.

-They finally know what the newsletter stands for.
+And just like that — they finally know what the newsletter stands for.

 The prompt below will run one idea through all five lenses using the steps above.